Health Impacts of Radio Frequency from Smart Meters

 companies to better understand patterns of power consumption throughout the day and adjust power

 The final version of "Health Impacts of Radio Frequency from Smart Meters" takes taking into account input and reviews received during the public comment

 period in January.
 Comments received as part of this process have also been released.

-The report can be downloaded using the link on the right.
+The report can be downloaded using the link on the left.
 You can also access an online version of

 Appendix E from the report, containing direct links to websites and documents referenced in the report.